Dickerson has 4 hits, 5 RBIs as Phillies beat Marlins 9-3

+MIAMI (AP) — One day after squandering a seven-run lead in a loss, the Philadelphia Phillies didn’t let it happen again.
+This time, they built another big advantage and shut down the Miami Marlins.

-MIAMI (AP) — Corey Dickerson had four hits and five RBIs as the Philadelphia Phillies beat the Miami Marlins 9-3 Saturday night.
+Corey Dickerson had a career-high four hits and five RBIs to lead the Phillies to a 9-3 victory over the Marlins on Saturday night.

+In the series opener on Friday night, last-place Miami overcame the huge deficit and won 19-11.

+“It’s a hard game,” Dickerson said.
+“You also deal with failure every day.
+What makes this game great is we have short memories.
+If we didn’t, you couldn’t play this game.
+Losing one game, it’s still only one game.
+It’s a wash and you keep going.”

 Zach Eflin pitched six solid innings for his first win since June 24.
 Eflin (8-11) allowed two runs, six hits and struck out two.
+He was lifted after 79 pitches in his second start since an extended stay in the bullpen.

+“In the zone, attacking, efficient and strong for six innings,” Phillies manager Gabe Kapler said of Eflin.
+“That was the right amount of time to be out there.
+Maybe the most important part about this if he continues to pitch well for us he’s built up again.
+He’s capable of giving us length and he’s capable of being efficient.”

 Scott Kingery’s three-run homer off Miami rookie starter Jordan Yamamoto highlighted a six-run fourth and erased a 1-0 deficit.
 Kingery drove Yamamoto’s fastball over the left-center field wall for his 15th home run.